ABCD-STUDY/nda-abcd-collection-3165/docs/postpipeline.md

 ## Connectivity Matrix Generation
 Parcellated connectivity matrices (pconns) are much smaller, and can be further explored to estimate within-study results reproducibility.
 Using the different sets of parcellated timeseries, we calculated the lag-zero pearson’s correlation coefficient between every pair of parcellated regions of interest (ROIs).
 Per subject and parcellation scheme, this results in an ROI x ROI correlation matrix.
 The provided connectivity derivatives were extracted with an FD threshold of 0.2 mm for [5 minutes and 10 minutes of data](https://collection3165.readthedocs.io/en/stable/derivatives/#4-functional).
 A variance stabilization procedure was applied to the correlations prior to uploading.
 Specifically, the inverse hyperbolic tangent was applied to the correlations: z = arctanh(r).
 The maximum value displayed is 7.254329.
 Applying the hyperbolic tangent will recover the pearson's correlation: r = tanh(z).

-(TODO: Reach out to Oscar about connectivity matrix utilities)

 ## Individual-specific network maps

 Multiple versions of the time series are provided, to allow investigator flexibility in their desired analysis: either exactly 10 minutes of randomly sampled frames, all available frames below the 0.2mm FD threshold, or concatenated rest and task time series data in the following order: rest, MID, n-back, and SST (provided that the participant had an available scan for the task).
 For full details of inter- and intra- participant reliability, and motion correction, see Hermosillo et al. 2021 (in prep).